About Dr. Brooks

 no header

-Dr. Lara Brooks is a Clinical Assistant Professor of Voice at the University of Illinois Urbana-Champaign, where she teaches across a diverse range of vocal genres, including classical, musical theatre, jazz, and contemporary commercial music (CCM).
-Dr. Brooks employs the Estill Voice Method to guide her students toward healthy, empowered crossover singing, emphasizing vocal flexibility and technique that supports a broad range of styles
+Dr. Lara Brooks is a Clinical Assistant Professor of Voice at the University of Illinois Urbana-Champaign, where she teaches classical, musical theatre, jazz, and contemporary commercial music using functional voice pedagogy to support healthy, versatile singing.
+Her teaching is grounded in Estill Voice Training®, contemporary voice science, and genre-specific performance practice, with an emphasis on diagnostic listening, individualized technical strategies, and transferable vocal skills.
+Dr. Brooks guides her students toward healthy, empowered crossover singing, emphasizing vocal flexibility, technique, and vocal health that supports a broad range of styles

-Dr. Brooks is also an in-demand music and stage director within the regional theatre and opera scene.
-She has worked with prestigious institutions like The Michigan Opera Theatre, CCT, Washburn Opera Theatre, The Ohio State Opera Theatre, and The Gilbert & Sullivan Society of Kansas.
-Her directorial credits encompass productions of Pirates of Penzance, Ruddigore, Patience, War Paint, Sweets by Kate, Hansel & Gretel, Frog & Toad, Disney’s Newsies, and Harry Connick Jr.’s The Happy Elf.
-Notably, her outstanding music direction and orchestra performance in CCT’s production of Newsies and The Happy Elf earned her a 2022 & 2023 BroadwayWorld Regional Award for Best Musical Direction and Orchestration.
+Dr. Brooks is also an in-demand music and stage director in regional theatre and opera.
+She has collaborated with Lyric Theatre at Illinois, Michigan Opera Theatre, Columbus Children’s Theatre, Washburn Opera Theatre, The Ohio State Opera Theatre, and The Gilbert & Sullivan Society of Kansas.
+Her directing and music direction credits include Anastasia, Mean Girls, The Pirates of Penzance, Ruddigore, Patience, H.M.S.
+Pinafore, Carnaval!, War Paint, Sweets by Kate, Hansel and Gretel, Frog and Toad, Disney’s Newsies, and The Happy Elf.
+Her work on Newsies and The Happy Elfearned BroadwayWorld Regional Awards for Best Musical Direction and Orchestration in 2022 and 2023.

-Before joining the University of Illinois, Dr. Brooks held positions as Lecturer of Voice and Director of the OSU Opera Theatre at The Ohio State University, and served as the Voice Area Chair and Director of Opera Studies at Washburn University.
-She has also taught at the University of Illinois Springfield, Friends University, Millikin University, and was a faculty member at CCT in Columbus, Ohio.
-Additionally, Dr. Brooks served as the Vocal Coach at the Michigan Opera Theatre (now Detroit Opera House), where she contributed to the company’s Operetta Workshops.
-She is a member of the National Association of Teachers of Singing, The Jazz Education Network, Sigma Alpha Iota, Pi Kappa Lambda, the National Opera Association, and The National Society of Arts and Letters where she serves as the Vice-President for the Illinois Chapter.
+Prior to joining the University of Illinois, Dr. Brooks served as Lecturer of Voice and Director of Opera Theatre at The Ohio State University and as Voice Area Chair and Director of Opera Studies at Washburn University.
+She has also taught at the University of Illinois Springfield, Friends University, and Millikin University, and served as faculty at Columbus Children’s Theatre.
+She previously worked as Vocal Coach with Michigan Opera Theatre, contributing to the company’s Operetta Workshops.

-Dr. Brooks was a 2023 NATS Intern and is also an Estill Master Trainer within Estill Voice Training®.
-She holds a Bachelor in Music Vocal Performance and Bachelor of Music Education, cum laude, from Central Michigan University, a Masters in Music Vocal Performance and Literature and a Doctor of Musical Arts in Jazz Performance, Voice from the University of Illinois Urbana-Champaign.
+She holds Bachelor of Music degrees in Vocal Performance and Music Education from Central Michigan University, a Master of Music in Vocal Performance and Literature, and a Doctor of Musical Arts in Jazz Performance (Voice) from the University of Illinois Urbana-Champaign.

 Education